meganlsmith/RFModSel/README.md

 Demographic Model Selection using Random Forests and the Site Frequency Spectrum

 Introduction:
 SFS_ABC.py will generate site frequency spectra under user-defined models and will use Random Forests to select the best model for an empirical dataset.
+This python script is written in python 2.7.

 Requirements: